selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 tags: phil sk essais top
 ---

-Think of yourself as dead.
+"Think of yourself as dead.

 You have lived your life.

-Now take what's left and live it properly.
+Now take what's left and live it properly."

+---

+Learn from the past and move on.

+Do your best in the present.

+Prepare for the future.

 ---